Sciss/Processor/README.md

 ## statement

 Processor is a simple building block for the Scala programming language, launching asynchronous processing tasks.
 It is (C)opyright 2013&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/Processor/raw/main/LICENSE) and comes with absolutely no warranties.
-To contact the author, send an email to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## linking